Compiled by John G. Connor, M.Ac., L.Ac., Edited by Barbara Connor, M.Ac., L.Ac.

 TABLE OF CONTENTS

-o We have found that hara visceral work when used in conjunction with acupuncture and craniosacral therapy is an extremely effective tool for treating many disorders.
+o We have found that hara visceral work when used in conjunction with acupuncture is an extremely effective tool for treating many disorders.
 We are constantly amazed at the results we are able to obtain combining these modalities.
 We hope this article gives you a better understanding of what hara visceral work is and how it can benefit your health.WHAT IS HARA VISCERAL WORK ?

 o What is it about the abdomen or the hara that makes it so central to the practice of Japanese and Chinese Medicine?
 Matsumoto and Birch describe the importance of the hara in Japanese Medicine as not only being a physical center but an energetic center as well.
 In Japan the concept of hara is much larger than the simple idea of the abdomen or the belly.
 It is part of a pervasive social and cultural concept, rooted in the Chinese classics and the practice of meditation.
 The classical Chinese Medical text, the Nan Jing, talks about the function of the abdomen or hara in treatment, in diagnosis and in the natural function of the body.
 In the Nan Jing it states that “The source of the vital energies is the root origin of the 12 meridians, it is the ‘moving qi between the kidneys’ which is in the abdomen.”